writethedocs/www/docs/conf/portland/2020/sponsors/online-prospectus.rst

 Second Draft
 ------------

-The **Second Draft** package is great for companies looking to hire or promote a product.
+The **Second Draft** package is great for companies looking to hire or to promote a product.

 - **Increased** Three (3) tickets_
 - **Increased** Two (2) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers)